ecmwf/metview-python/docs/api/icon/flexpart_run.rst

     :param output_interval:
-    :type output_interval: str
+    :type output_interval: str, default: "3"

     :param output_averaging_interval: Specifies the averaging interval for the output generation in HHHH[:MM[:SS]]` format.
 If 0 is given here instantaneous values are written into the output files.
-The default value is 3 (hours).
+The default value is "3" (hours).
-    :type output_averaging_interval: str
+    :type output_averaging_interval: str, default: "3"

     :param output_sampling_rate: Specifies the sampling rate used for the averaging of the output.
 This period must be shorter than the ``output_averaging_interval``.
 The format is `HHHH[:MM[:SS]]`.
 The default value is 1 (hour).
-    :type output_sampling_rate: str
+    :type output_sampling_rate: str, default: "0:15"

     :param output_field_type: Specifies the type of the gridded output fields.
 The possible values are: